-What is a Japanese drop lid?
+What is A Japanese Drop Lid?

-The word “Otoshi” (落し) means “drop" and "buta" (蓋) means “lid".
-The round lid is usually a little smaller than the pan or pot and it sits directly on top of the simmering liquid.
+The word “Otoshi” (落し) means “drop,” while “Buta” (蓋) means “lid.”
+Typically, the round lid is slightly smaller than the pan or pot and placed directly on top of the simmering liquid.

-Even distribution of broths and sauces
+Even Distribution of Broths and Sauces

 The first purpose of an otoshibuta is to help evenly distribute the simmering liquid around the ingredients.
-Because the lid is making direct contact with the broth, it ends up being pushed around the ingredients without the need to keep stirring.
+Because the lid directly touches the broth, it is pushed around the ingredients without the need to keep stirring.

-When simmering a broth, the liquid tends to bubble and move the ingredients around the pan which can cause them to break.
+When simmering a broth, the liquid tends to bubble and move the ingredients around the pan, which can cause them to break.

-Because of this, delicate ingredients such as tender meat, flakey fish or soft vegetables are far less likely to break when using a drop lid.
+Because of this, delicate ingredients such as tender meat, flakey fish, or soft vegetables are far less likely to break when using a drop lid.

-Because using an otoshibuta means that you can use less broth, it also means you can get away with using less ingredients.
+Because using an otoshibuta means you can use less broth, it also means you can get away with using fewer ingredients.
 It’s a money saver too!

-Drop lids can be made from pretty much any material that are food-safe and can withstand the heat of cooking.
+Drop lids can be made from pretty much any food-safe material that can withstand the heat of cooking.

-Wooden otoshibuta are the most traditional and have a classic look.
+Wooden Otoshibuta are the most traditional and have a classic look.
 They are flat with no holes and have a handle running through the middle.

 Stainless steel otoshibuta are common these days.

-They can also be used in the microwave for steaming and the ones with less holes can be used as a lid to cover foods in the fridge or microwave.
+They can also be used in the microwave for steaming, and the ones with fewer holes can be used as a lid to cover foods in the fridge or microwave.

 Otoshibuta can also be easily made at home using one of the two following materials:

-- baking paper
+- Baking paper

-- aluminum foil
+- Aluminum foil

-STEP THREE Fold again so that the closed shorter edge meets the longer edge.
+Fold again so that the closed shorter edge meets the longer edge.

-STEP FIVE Cut off the point to create a hole in the middle.
+Cut off the point to create a hole in the middle.

-STEP SEVEN Open it out and it’s complete!
+Open it out and it’s complete!